JTech2022/waydroid_script.2.0/README.md

 ## openSUSE based distributions:
 	sudo zypper install lzip sqlite

+For all OS:

-For all OS you have to have PIP of python installed on your machine
+	You have to have PIP of python installed on your machine

 Then run: